implict/ofSiteKR/_documentation/math/ofMath_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

+Given a value and a range, remap the value to be within 0 and 1.

+Often, you'll need to work with percentages or other methods that expect a value between 0 and 1.
+This function will take a minimum and maximum, and then finds where within that range a value sits.
+If the value is outside the range, it will be mapped to 0 or 1.

 _description: _

-Normalizes a number from a given range (min,max) into a value between 0 and 1.
-note: we are getting a clamp number between 0 and 1 of "value-min/max-min"